 This is why it is so important for birthparent choosing adoption to do it through a safe and ethical agency like Abrazo, which protects both birthparents and babies.

-Benefits Even When You Can’t be Paid for Giving a Baby Up for Adoption
+No, You Can’t Get Paid for Giving a Baby Up for Adoption

 It may mean little to a desperate parent who needs new tires for her car or a birthfamily who is homeless right now.
 Yet financial problems are always temporary, so money issues should never be anyone’s only reason for making adopting plans.
 There’s no monetary reward that could justify the sacrifice, after all.
 That’s what makes adoption truly a gift of the heart.